bhargavanaidu135/SamplePythonFlask/README.md

 Pre-Requisites:

-- A Virtual Machine (Eg: AWS EC2, Azure VM, Google Compute Engine, or local VM)
+- A Virtual Machine - UBUNTU (Eg: AWS EC2, Azure VM, Google Compute Engine, or local VM)
 - Access to a Docker Hub or any private Docker registry
-- GitHub account for code management
+- GitHub account for source code management
 - Basic knowledge of Docker and Python Flask

 STEP1: